Sly-Harvey/NixOS/README.md

 ```bash
 cd ~/NixOS
 ```
-### then you can use the install script to install to /etc/nixos
+### then you can use the install script to install.
 ```bash
 sudo ./install.sh
 ```
+Make sure to reboot after.
-### or you can build directly from the flake
+### or you can build manually from the flake.
 > [!IMPORTANT]
-> When building straight from the flake make sure to place your hardware-configuration.nix in nixos/hosts/
+> When building manually from the flake make sure to place your hardware-configuration.nix in system/Default/
-> and edit nixos/hosts/default.nix to import it.
-> and CHANGE the user variable in flake.nix with your username!
+> and then CHANGE the username variable in flake.nix with your username!!
 > then run the command below
 ```bash
 sudo nixos-rebuild switch --flake .#nixos